brianrourkeboll/FSharp.AspNetCore.WebAppBuilder/README.md

 - `singleton`, for adding a singleton instance of a dependency to the app's dependency injection container.
 - `hostedService`, for adding a hosted background service to the app's dependency injection container.

-There are innumerable other special cases that could be added, corresponding to the innumerable first- and third-party `.Add*` extension methods and their even-more-innumerable overloads—`scoped`, `transient`, `serverSideBlazor`… I may add a few more, but it is unlikely that it will be many.
-You can always just call any extension method on `IServiceCollection` you like inside the `services` operation:
+The number of other special cases that could be added is practically infinite, corresponding to the countless first- and third-party `.Add*` extension methods and their even-more-countless overloads—`scoped`, `transient`, `serverSideBlazor`… A few more may be added, but it is unlikely to be many.

+You can always call any extension method on `IServiceCollection` you like inside the `services` operation, for example:

 ```fsharp
 services (fun services ->